father-mande/WebUIfor_APKG/README.md

 ... ... with sub-folder : **bin** (optional) **my_data** (optional) and **script_server/runners** (require)
 ... ... copy shell scripts in bin (if needed)
 ... ... copy scripts (json files) in script_server/runners/
-... ... copy generated .htpassword file (user name used by scripts and encrypted password used for authentication by scriptserver) or empty user will be created by WebUIforXXXX APKG
+... ... copy generated .htpassword file (user name used by scripts and encrypted password used for authentication by scriptserver) or if no .htpassword or empty ... user will be created by WebUIforXXXX APKG with name : target_apkg_name (ex. if target APKG is x11vnc ... user will be x11vnc if not .htpassword provide or if SCUSER is filled with any name you want.)
 ... ... create a file name {target APKG}.conf like (x11vnc.conf for ex. for x11vnc APKG target)

 **[SC]